 - Purchase additional clothing that is identical to the pieces your loved one insists on wearing.

-- Take into consideration any timing issues: is the individual exceedingly tired and/or irritated at a certain period of the day?
+- Consider any timing issues: is the individual exceedingly tired and/or irritated at a certain period of the day?
 If so, try incorporating dressing into the time of day when she or he normally feels the most content and calm.

-- Consider if your own feelings may be exacerbating the situation somewhat.
-For instance, could it be a matter of embarrassment that is driving the need for your loved one to be dressed in a particular way?
+- Consider if your feelings may be aggravating the situation.
+For instance, could it be your own feelings of embarrassment that are driving the need for your loved one to be dressed in a particular way?
 Be aware of your needs compared to his/her needs.